 Cases are selected for adjudication review if the original reviewers do not reach agreement.
 A list of cases and a set of case packets for cases needing adjudication is sent to one of the two adjudication reviewers (note: if either of the two adjudication reviewers served as a primary reviewer for a case requiring adjudication review, the case is sent to the other adjudication reviewer).
 The adjudication reviewer examines the case packet and the DCFs of the original reviewers and determines the syndromic diagnosis; two outcomes are possible, either singly or in combination:

-- The adjudicator records his/her diagnoses in an "Adjudication" DCF; and/or - If the adjudication reviewer feels that diagnostic classification is too complex, s/he refers the case to the full committee by entering a DCF in the Full Committee event.
+- The adjudicator records his/her diagnoses in an "Adjudication" DCF - If the adjudication reviewer feels that diagnostic classification is too complex, the case may be discussed on the monthly Neurocognitive Classification Committee teleconference.